Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Main duties and responsibilities: Identify training needs, develop training materials and manage the delivery of required training courses.
 Continuously monitor and review the progress of trainees, ensuring that statutory training requirements are met.
 Evaluate training and development programmes in order to adapt to changes occurring in the work environment, helping line managers and trainers solve specific training problems.
 Keep up to date with developments in training and ensure that e-learning techniques are fully investigated and employed where appropriate.
 Research new workplace learning technologies and methodologies and present this research

-Ongoing contract, on site interview required together with a 15 minute Presentation / Lesson
+If selected for interview, you will be required to put together a 15 minute Presentation / Lesson

 Subscribe to Future Tech Insights for the latest jobs & insights, direct to your inbox.